JoBCB/circulo-meio/Syntax_Process.md

 ---

 _more notes on revisising the syntax:_

+* each vocabulary action should suggest a set of elements that have situated names and meanings

 * we aim at staying close to standard javascript; agents should only exist where there is javascript.